 Bread: we love a good loaf, but especially if there’s some healthy seeds like flaxseed or sunflower seeds.
 In our modern world, carbohydrates are deemed a “bad food”, but this is simply not true.
 The carbs you want to add to your protein-dense meals are what are called complex carbohydrates.
 They are healthy whole grains that take longer to break down, making it less likely to spike your blood sugar.

-Oat flour is gaining in popularity due to its cholesterol lowering and anti-diabetic effects.
+Oat flour has gained popularity for its cholesterol lowering and anti-diabetic effects.
 Oat flour and oatmeal are no different in nutritional value because they are made up of the same initial ingredient.
 That means oat flour contains the germ, bran, and endosperm which makes it rich in whole grains.

 Health Benefits of Oats